Consent

 This only applies if the NHS Research Ethics Committee has pre-approved this.
 The NHS Research Ethics Committee was established to enable and support ethical research in the NHS and protects the rights, safety, dignity and wellbeing of research participants.

-The research team is still expected to:
+The research team is expected to help in the following ways:

 Frequently asked questions